-Next, add the “Conversions” column to this report and then choose “Segment -> Conversions -> Conversion Name”.
+Next, add the “Conversions” column to this report and then choose “Segment -> Conversions -> Conversion Type”.
 This will show you how many of each type of conversion have been triggered for your callers.

 See the search terms driving call conversions

-If you’ve been reporting phone call conversions to Google AdWords using our integration, then you’ll still be able to see which specific search terms are driving conversions — in addition to being able to see the keywords from directly within the CallRail dashboard.
+If you’ve been reporting phone call conversions to Google Ads using our integration, then you’ll still be able to see which specific search terms are driving conversions — in addition to being able to see the keywords from directly within the CallRail dashboard.